Holiday: A Soldier Is Never Off Duty: Production

-The film's production commenced in 2013 with the working title of Pistol under the banner of Hari Om Entertainment and Sunshine Pictures.
+The film's production commenced in 2013 with the working title of Pistol under the banner of Cape Of Good Films and Sunshine Pictures.
 The songs are composed by Pritam Chakraborty, while the background score is composed by Prasad Sashte.
 The stunt coordinator of the film is Greg Powell.

 The production budget of Holiday is around ₹300 million without Akshay Kumar remuneration, print and advertising costs.
 According to the director A. R. Murugadoss, Akshay's role is that of an Army officer for which Akshay lost some weight to fit in the role and to look 12 years younger from his real biological age.
 Kumar also sported a crew-cut hairstyle for his role.
 Whilst Sonakshi will play the role of boxer and Virat (Kumar's) love interest Saiba.
 Model and debutant Freddy Daruwala will play the main antagonist pitted against Kumar.

 The film was originally scheduled for a release in early May 2014, which would have clashed with the release of Action Jackson.
 However, Action Jackson was pushed to December 2014.

 Soundtrack

 The film's soundtrack album composed by Pritam, was released on 12 May 2014.
-Additional songs featured in the audio CD were composed by Kaushik Dutta, were released on 2 June 2014.
+The songs were released on 2 June 2014.
 The lyrics were written by Irshad Kamil for the songs featured in the film.
-Sukumar Dutta wrote the lyrics for Kaushik Dutta's composition.
+Sukumar Dutta wrote the lyrics for the Song "Palang tod".
 Prasad Sashte composed the background score of the film.
 A reprise version of the song "Ashq Na Ho" was released on 17 March 2016.
-The Reprise version was sung by singer Asees Kaur.
+The reprise version was sung by singer Asees Kaur.